microsoft/FeatureManagement-Dotnet/README.md

 </feature>
 ```

 The `<feature>` tag can reference multiple features/variants by specifying a comma separated list of features/variants in the `name`/`variant` attribute.
-Note that if `variant` is specified, only *one* feature should be specified.

 ``` HTML+Razor
 <feature name="FeatureX,FeatureY">